DusanKasan/Knapsack/README.md

 toArray(append([1, 3, 3, 2], 1, 'key')); //[1, 3, 3, 2, 'key' => 1]
 ```

-#### concat(Traversable|array) : Collection
+#### concat(...Traversable|array) : Collection
-Returns a lazy collection with items from this collection followed by items from $collection.
+Returns a lazy collection with items from this collection followed by items from the collection from first argument, then second and so on.
 ```php
 Collection::from([1, 3, 3, 2])
     ->concat([4, 5]) //If we would convert to array here, we would loose 2 items because of same keys [4, 5, 3, 2]